PADL/libbrowserid/doc/gss-browserid.md

 Otherwise, the GSS BrowserID mechanism sets the ticket lifetime to 10 hours and the renewable lifetime to 7 days.

-Clock skew is not currently configurable but may be in a future release.
+Clock skew is configurable using the maxclockskew property.

 ## Testing